Vaunted bullpen wobbles, hangs on as Rays get even with LA - WHIZ News

 Like Snell, all four relievers behind him made their World Series debuts.

-Anderson struck out Justin Turner with two on in a 4-2 game in the fifth, then gave up Will Smith’s solo shot in the sixth.
+Anderson struck out Justin Turner with two on in a 4-2 game in the fifth.
+Will Smith homered with one out in the sixth before Anderson retired Cody Bellinger on a groundout and pinch-hitter Edwin Rios on a swinging strikeout.

+“He’s been as good as any reliever in baseball from the day that we acquired him,” Cash said of Anderson, acquired at last year’s trading deadline from Miami.
+“When the game’s on the line and he’s available, we’re going to go to him.”

 Fairbanks, pitching across the street from the ballpark where he made his major league debut with the Texas Rangers last year, replaced Anderson and pitched a perfect seventh.